Design

 The Admissions Committee prefers that a costume applicant submits a digital portfolio through the online application process.
 Qualified applicants are invited to interview after the Costume Design Admissions Committee reviews the applications and portfolios.

-A costume design applicant, who is unable to submit a digital portfolio, should mail the portfolio to the Design program by January 2.
+A costume design applicant, who is unable to submit a digital portfolio, should mail the portfolio to the Design program by January 3.
 (Design Program, David Geffen School of Drama, PO Box 208244, New Haven CT 06520)

 Lighting Design

-The Admissions Committee prefers that a lighting applicant submits a digital portfolio through the online application process.
+The Admissions Committee requires that a lighting applicant submits a digital portfolio through the online application process.
 Qualified applicants are invited to interview after the Lighting Design Admissions Committee reviews the applications and portfolios.

 A lighting design applicant who is unable to submit a digital portfolio should mail the portfolio to the Design department by January 2.
 (Design Program, David Geffen School of Drama, PO Box 208244, New Haven CT 06520)